Carole Baskin: Relationships

 Baskin moved in with Michael Murdock, her boss at the Tampa department store where she worked, when she was 17.
 The couple married on April 7, 1979.
 Baskin has said that she never loved Murdock and married him only because her parents were disappointed that they had been living together outside of marriage.
 She became pregnant in October 1979 and a daughter was born on July 16, 1980.

 According to Baskin, in 1981, when she was 19, she threw a potato at Murdock as he attempted to attack her.
 She ran out of their home barefoot and met her next husband, Don Lewis, on Nebraska Avenue in Tampa.
 She and Lewis engaged in an affair while both were still married.
 She became one of Lewis's many girlfriends and substantially grew his wealth by helping him buy and sell real estate in 1984.
 The pair divorced their respective spouses and subsequently married in 1991.

 Baskin claimed that Lewis was obsessed with sex and would frequently fly to Costa Rica, where he had substantial real estate holdings, to have affairs – timing the trips for whenever she was menstruating.
 In July 1997, Lewis filed a restraining order against Baskin, stating that she had threatened to kill him; the restraining order was rejected.
 Baskin said he filed for the restraining order because he was accumulating junk and she would have it hauled away while he was in Costa Rica.
 Lewis continued to live with Baskin afterwards.
 Lewis told her multiple times that he wanted a divorce, but she did not think he was ever serious about it.
 She says he was diagnosed with bipolar disorder months before he vanished.

 Lewis disappeared in August 1997 and was declared legally dead in 2002.
 A dispute ensued between Baskin and the children of Lewis over his estate, with Baskin prevailing as the primary beneficiary.
 The case of Lewis' disappearance is still active as of 2023.
 In September 2020, during the broadcast of Baskin's appearances in Dancing with the Stars in select Florida television markets, including Tampa, Lewis's family and their attorney ran a commercial asking for anyone with information on his disappearance to come forward, offering a $100,000 reward.

 Carole met Howard Baskin in November 2002 at a kick-off party for the newly formed No More Homeless Pets organization.
 He joined Big Cat Rescue soon after as chairman of the advisory board.
 He proposed to her in November 2003, and they married in November 2004.

-In October 2020, Carole Baskin came out as bisexual.
+In October 2020, Carole came out as bisexual.